Skip to content

 The Cosby Family Takes The Reins

-One of the biggest events in Kent Brushes’ history takes place in 1932.
-Having run the company for six generations, the last of the three Kent brothers passes away, and the Eric Cosby buys the business.
-They have run the company ever since, taking it into the 21st century.
+One of the biggest events in our history took place in 1932.
+Having run the business for six generations, the last of the three Kent brothers passed away, and Eric.
+L.H.
+Cosby—an engineer with wide experience on both sides of the Atlantic and the inventor of the ‘Cosby hygienic refillable hairbrush’—bought the business.
+The Cosby Family has run the Company ever since, taking it into the 20th and 21st century.

 • 1955